 - Direct Feedback: Use open-ended survey questions or small focus groups to ask what people enjoyed most and what could be improved.

 - Anecdotal Evidence: Pay attention to the stories and conversations that happen during and after the event.
 Are people still talking about it a week later?
+That is a strong signal.

 By focusing on intentional design and clear goals, you can transform your employee engagement events from a budget line item into a powerful tool for building a stronger, more connected culture.